 Covered, if we approve, for heart, heart-lung, liver, lung, pancreas, simultaneous kidney/pancreas, small bowel and multivisceral, or stem-cell transplants.
 See Chapter 5: Precertification.
 Transplant Evaluation means those procedures, including lab and diagnostic tests, consultations, and psychological evaluations that a facility uses in evaluating a potential transplant candidate.
-This coverage is limited to one evaluation per transplant request.
+This coverage is limited to one evaluation per transplant request and must be rendered either at a facility that is located in the State of Hawaii and has a contract with us to perform the transplant or is an approved Blue Distinction Center for Transplants.
 For details about donor screening benefits, see in this chapter under Organ Donor Services.